cocos/cocos-docs/en/concepts/scene/node-tree.md

-# Node Hierarchy and Display Order
+# Node Hierarchy and Rendering Order

-In the previous section, we learned about the ability to create multiple elements in a scene through a combination of nodes and components.
-When there are more and more elements in the scene, we need to group the nodes according to their logical functions through the node hierarchy and arrange their display order as needed.
+In the previous section, we've learnt that by combining Nodes and Components we can create all kinds of images, texts and interactive elements in a scene.
+When there are more and more elements in the scene, we can use the **Hierarchy** panel to arrange their hierarchy and rendering order to make things organized.

 ## Hierarchy Panel

 When creating and editing nodes, the **Scene** panel can display an intuitive visualization of scene elements.
 The hierarchical relationships between nodes need to be checked and manipulated using the **Hierarchy** panel.
-Please read the introduction of the [Hierarchy](../../editor/hierarchy/index.md) panel first to learn how to use the **Hierarchy Manager**.
+Please read the introduction of the [Hierarchy](../../editor/hierarchy/index.md) panel first to learn how to use it.

 ## Node Trees